hewison-chris/agora-cl-docs/website/docs/execution-node/fee-recipient.md

 ## Configure fee recipient

-Your fee recipient wallet address can be configured on your **validator client instance** and on your **beacon node**.
+Your fee recipient wallet address can be configured on your **validator client instance** and on your **Agora node**.
 We recommend configuring it in both places.
-Your validator's configuration will override the beacon node configuration, while the beacon node configuration will be treated like a backup in the event that your validator configuration fails.
+Your validator's configuration will override the Agora node configuration, while the Agora node configuration will be treated like a backup in the event that your validator configuration fails.

 ### Configure fee recipient via flags

-Your fee recipient wallet address can be configured on both your beacon node and validator through the `--suggested-fee-recipient` flag:
+Your fee recipient wallet address can be configured on both your Agora node and validator through the `--suggested-fee-recipient` flag:

  - **Beacon node**: `./agora-cl.sh beacon-chain --suggested-fee-recipient=<WALLET ADDRESS>`
  - **Validator**: `./agora-cl.sh validator --suggested-fee-recipient=<WALLET ADDRESS>`